About

 Funding

-The Canada SROP is internally funded by a group of departments, research institutes, and the administration of University of Toronto.
+The Canada SROP was founded and funded by a group of departments, divisions, and research institutes within University of Toronto and the Rotman Research Institute at Baycrest Hospital.
 The Graduate Department of Management, Graduate Department of Psychology, Mississauga Psychology Department, Scarborough Psychology Department, St. George Psychology Department, Rotman Research Institute at Baycrest – Research Training Centre, Institute of Management & Innovation, School of Graduate Studies, UTSC Vice-Principal Research Office, and Faculty of Arts & Science all generously and enthusiastically supported the Canada SROP.

 Benefits for Students

-- Optional GRE Preparation course at no cost to student
+• Kaplan GRE Preparation course and materials at no cost to student

-- Network building with other students who identify as BIPOC and are seeking a research career as a PhD in Psychology or Management
+• Network building with other students who are seeking a research career as a PhD in Psychology or Management, as well as the speakers whom you meet through the amazing Professional Development Speakers

 Benefits for Faculty